 There are no formal grounds of appeal against a FPN as it is an invitation to expel any liability to be prosecuted in court.
 While this is not an admission of guilt, by agreeing that an offence has been committed and by paying the FPN, no further action will be taken by ourselves.
 Dealing with it in this manner saves time for everyone (including the offender) in prosecuting cases at court, and associated costs of any fine imposed by the court.

 If you choose to pick up the litter or dog poo after an Enforcement Officer has approached you, a FPN will still be issued as the offence has already been committed.
 The littering or dog fouling offence relates to the dropping of litter or failure to clean up after the dog and then walking away from this once it has occurred.
-Whether or not you volunteer to pick up your litter or clean up after the dog afterwards, the offence has been committed and a FPN will be issued.

 District Enforcement Officers